 EMMA DORE, NEW ZEALAND

-Emma Dore, the National Executive Director of Supporting Families with Mental Illness, New Zealand, has 25 years experience in the field of mental health.
+Emma Dore, General Manager of Supporting Families in Mental Illness Auckland, has 25 years experience in the field of mental health.
 For several years she has been teaching LEAP throughout New Zealand and supervises others who offer LEAP trainings.
 Ms. Dore works closely with consumers, family caregivers and policy makers/government officials and understands the importance of trusting, respectful relationships that lead to partnerships.
 In addition to being a LEAP Faculty member and veteran trainer, she is LEAP Institute’s representative in New Zealand and in the Asia/Pacific Region.

 DR. JAMES FIX, CALIFORNIA

 Dr. Fix is a licensed clinical psychologist and has served as the Executive Director of the Psychiatric Emergency Response Team (PERT) in San Diego, CA since 2006.
 In addition to overseeing the clinical and administrative functions of the PERT teams, Jim is the lead instructor and coordinator for all Crisis Intervention Team (CIT) trainings held in San Diego.
 Jim also provides CIT training throughout the United States as a consultant to various different law enforcement agencies.
 As both a professional and a family member, Jim has a unique understanding of the effects of mental illness on the individual, family, and community.
 Jim has served on the Board of Directors for NAMI-North Coastal San Diego and is currently serving on the Board of Directors at The Meeting Place Club House in San Diego.

 ROKUS LOOPIK, NETHERLANDS